eclajambe/ab-framework/README.md

 ### #ab__user_input

-The only bit of JS used in this code is found here, and is used only to demonstrate how it should look when a user clicks on a choice to make their selection.
+The only bit of JS incluced in this code (outside inherited page JS) is found here, and is used only to demonstrate how it should look when a user clicks on a choice to make their selection.

 For this type of input (.boolean), making a choice of either "Yes" or "No" should automatically advance the user to the next screen, after a slight delay (explained below).
 Other inputs in the future - text input, for instance - might require users to click a button after their input is complete.